The $98,000 Nobody Noticed

 Nobody had stolen anything.
 Nobody had made a bad decision.
 Each subscription made sense when it was purchased.
 The problem was that nobody was watching the total, and nobody was checking whether the tools were still being used six months later.

 This is not unusual.
 Every business I have audited has the same pattern.
 Software gets purchased to solve a problem, the problem gets solved or changes, and the subscription keeps running.
 Multiply that by 20 or 30 vendors and the numbers get significant fast.
+Gartner estimates the average mid-size company wastes 25 percent of its SaaS spend.
+For most businesses, that is the equivalent of one or two full-time salaries vanishing every year.

 The Three Types of Vendor Waste